RijanBhandari/rijanbhandari.github.io/README.md

 ### 3. Personalize It

 **Your Info**: All the personal data (name, description, experience, projects, etc.) is in one place: `src/data/resume.tsx`.
 Just open it up and replace my info with yours.

-**Your Maps**:
-- Change `src\data\resume.tsx` to add your own resume.
-- add blog written in markdown in `content` folder.
-- Look around you will find things modify make your own.
+Look around you will find things modify make your own.

 ## Quick Start